Welcome to Log House Plantswholesale nursery

 Given widespread worry about environmental hazards to bees and other pollinators, your customers will be happy to hear that Log House Plants does not use neonics or other toxic systemics.
 Our pollinator-friendly plants are grown in organic soil and are protected with a wide range of IPM techniques and biological controls, including take-home beneficial insects that will colonize in your customers’ gardens.
 For more information, download signage of our growing procedures.
 We hope you will also download our description-and-photo-linked 2017 Variety Index to your desktop and make use of our downloadable display or bench cards.

 To support you in as many ways as possible, we provide a library of resources here on our site.
 We also proudly host an informative, offbeat, fun and often funny blog, Green Gardening with Ann Lovejoy, written by one of the Northwest’s favorite gardeners.
 Ann’s blog entries combine garden tips, plant-based recipes, and slice-of-life gardening experiences with her own special brand of wit and humor, and we hope you’ll enjoy sharing any or all of it with your own retail customers.

 This traditional technique dramatically improves vigor and yield.
 Read more on our Log House grafting page and the SuperNaturals website.
-For fun, see the hilarious Colbert video about Ketchup ‘n’ Fries.
+Just for fun, see the hilarious Colbert video about Ketchup ‘n’ Fries.
 For a look at our own grafted vegetable garden, play the video below.